-McSally says a superior officer raped her when in Air Force
+McSally says in Senate hearing she was raped in Air Force

-WASHINGTON (AP) — Sen. Martha McSally, the first female Air Force fighter pilot to fly in combat, said she was sexually assaulted by a superior officer, and later, when she tried to talk about it to military officials, she “felt like the system was raping me all over again.”
+WASHINGTON (AP) — U.S. Sen. Martha McSally, the first female Air Force fighter pilot to fly in combat, said she was sexually assaulted by a superior officer and later, when she tried to talk about it to military officials, she “felt like the system was raping me all over again.”

-McSally said she did not report being raped because she did not trust the system, and she said she was ashamed and confused.
+McSally said she did not report being raped because she did not trust the system and was ashamed and confused.
 She said she was impressed and grateful to the survivors who came forward to help change the system.
-She was in the ninth class at the Air Force Academy to allow women, and said sexual harassment and assault were prevalent.
+She was in the ninth class at the Air Force Academy to allow women, and she said sexual harassment and assault were prevalent.
 Victims mostly suffered in silence, she said.

 Most Read Nation & World Stories